 What does label shelf life mean?
 What might I expect if the label has gone bad?

 Over time, particularly in poor storage conditions, moisture and air can penetrate through and between the release liner and adhesive layer with one or more of the possibilities that the adhesive can oxidize, ooze, lose tack, or cause the level of release exhibited of the liner protecting the adhesive to increase so that it becomes difficult to remove.

 Don’t blindly throw your inventory away!

 You’ve got current relabeling projects in the field, and you just realized that your label inventory is past the 1-2 year shelf life typically specified by the actual material converter/manufacturer!

-Second, I know of no converters specifying a 1 to 2 year shelf life for plastic film base label materials using modern acrylic adhesives that can supply data indicating loss of adhesion after that period.
+Second: I know of no converters specifying a 1 to 2-year shelf life for plastic film base label materials using modern acrylic adhesives that can supply data indicating loss of adhesion after that period.

-Third, I know from firsthand experience that the combined amount of time that some label materials sit in raw and finished goods form on the shelves and racks of material converters, label manufacturers, and end users routinely exceeds the typical 1 and even 2 year shelf life specifications; at no apparent detriment to adhesive performance.
+Third: I know from firsthand experience that the combined amount of time that some label materials sit in raw and finished goods form on the shelves and racks of material converters, label manufacturers, and end users routinely exceed the typical 1 and even 2-year shelf life specifications; at no apparent detriment to adhesive performance.

 This is all interesting, but where am I left in terms of practical guidance?

 Proper condition specifications by converter vary, but in general this means in the range of 60°-75° F and ~ 50% R.H.
 Labels should also be stored flat in clean, dry, sealed poly bags, without heavy objects on top of them and in small stacks so as to minimize compressive weight on top of them.

 But specifications engineers like numbers; so I’m going to stick my neck out here and say that for plastic film type labels with acrylic adhesives, if proper storage conditions are observed, then shelf life can reasonably be considered to be 4 years.

 Electromark offers a variety of high performance, outdoor weatherable label film materials including vinyls, polyesters, acrylics, and various retro-reflective grades.